“If anyone serves me, he must follow me; and where I am, there will my servant be also. If anyone serves me, the Father will honor him.” John 12:26

 “The high destiny of the individual is to serve rather than to rule.” - Albert Einstein

-Like most of you, as a young songwriter and musician, I struggled to be as awesome as I thought I could be.
+Like many of you, as a young songwriter and musician, I struggled to be as awesome as I thought I could be.
 I made my music and showed it off.
 I attempted to be seen and heard.
 I would dream, start projects, and often never finish them as I figured who would listen besides me anyway.

 On the side, ever since my teens, I had helped friends and family make recordings after they found out I did that.
 Through the years, I figured out how to monetize that after apprenticing under another producer who worked with music ministries that needed recording.
 As the years went by, something miraculous happened: I realized that by serving others I could realize all the dreams I had about my creativity.
 It just hit me last week in a conversation with a client that this may in fact be the answer we’ve all been searching for.